-The House from a circa 1904 postcard
+The house from an atmospheric circa 1904 postcard

 Earlier Houses: There have been at least two earlier houses on the site of the current house, the first of which was probably built circa 1100.